The Woman in the House Across the Street from the Girl in the Window: Future

-The creators hinted about the possible sequel due to the casting of Close for the cliffhanger, however, Bell said she had no idea.
+Although always intended to be a limited series, it ended on a cliffhanger, a scene where Glenn Close was featured.
+The series creators discussed different ideas for a potential sequel, and Bell hoped that the murders will keep following her character.

 Release

 On December 8, 2021, the series was given a premiere date of January 28, 2022, with a new title, The Woman in the House Across the Street from the Girl in the Window, and Michael Lehmann was revealed as the director and an executive producer.
 Bell defended the title when Netflix wanted to shorten it.
-Called as a satire to the psychological thrillers having "The Woman" and "The Girl" in their titles, the 196-minute-series topped on Netflix in the US between January 30 and February 3.
+Described as a satire to the psychological thrillers having "The Woman" and "The Girl" in their titles, the 196-minute-series topped on Netflix in the US between January 30 and February 3.

 The series draws inspiration from A. J. Finn's The Woman in the Window, Paula Hawkins's The Girl on the Train, Daphne du Maurier's Rebecca, Alfred Hitchcock's Rear Window, and Gillian Flynn's Sharp Objects.
 Bell's detective role in the series is also inspired by her previous character Veronica Mars, and she also covered the rhyme "Rain Rain Go Away" for the opening theme.
 Nami Melumad provided the score, and the album consists of 30 tracks.